erensayar/cpp-image-processing/README.md

 * Download opencv_mingw_build
 * Go To -> opencv_mingw_build/x64 (you should see mingw file)
 * Copy mingw file to official OpenCV directory -> official_opencv/build/x64
+* Last of all opencv/build/include/opencv2 file can be copy to mingw include dir

 ## 2. Set Path